Running a restaurant successfully is about great food, customer service, and managing your finances smartly.

 A restaurant’s prime cost consists of its two essential costs:

-- the labor costs (wages and benefits) for the food preparation and service staff.
+- The labor costs (wages and benefits) for the food preparation and service staff.

 Prime costs, often called direct costs, encompass expenses directly tied to producing or providing goods and services.